Scribbles & Wanderlust

 Also known as

-Keep in mind, a manuscript is more than a recipe combining themes of Book A, characters like those found in Book B, with a plot like Book C. It’s in the essence of the writing, the make-up of the narrative, the style of the voice––that’s what captures attention.
-A really great manuscript infuses the tone, atmosphere, and emotion into every word, applying careful attention to detail to evoke a sensation from the page to the reader’s mind.
-That’s what agents are looking for.
-We’re enticed by your recipe and hope to be moved by the outcome.
-So while I am pointing out published books that accomplished elements of what I love and what I’m seeking, I’m also pointing out books that most accurately display the essence of what I’m looking for.
+Keep in mind, a manuscript is more than a recipe combining themes/tropes of Book A, characters like those found in Book B, with a plot like Book C. It’s in the essence of the writing, the threads of the narrative, the style of the voice––that’s what captures attention.
+For me, a really great manuscript infuses the tone, atmosphere, and emotion into every word, applying careful attention to detail to evoke a sensation from the page to the reader’s mind.
+I’m enticed by your recipe and hope to be moved by the execution.
+So while I am pointing out published books that accomplished elements of what I love, I’m also pointing out books that most accurately display the essence of what I’m seeking to represent.

 ~~~